chesterelirosario/group-expense-api/README.md

   - Login
   - Logout
 - Upon registration or login, a bearer token is provided, which must be included in the headers for authenticated requests.
-- Postman is configured to automatically attach the token to requests.
+- If you use the provided Postman API, registering or logging in will automatically attach the token to requests.

+## Tests

+Each module has corresponding tests to confirm that functionalities are working as expected.
+You can also use this as reference when doing API calls.

 ## Questions?